Sobriety is not Recovery

 recovery vs. sobriety Oct 03, 2024

 Sobriety is the first step to recovery, and it is a step that cannot be overlooked.
 Sobriety prepares the way for healing, like plucking out weeds before the ground is plowed and readied for a new crop.
-Taking that first step to healing is something that should be celebrated and recognized as a valuable achievement.
+Taking that first step to healing is something to be celebrated and recognized as a valuable achievement.
 However, don't sell yourself short by stopping at sobriety.
 There is more healing to be done beyond sobriety and it is life-changing.

 Healing from an addictive behavior begins with getting sober and is complete at recovery.
 Sobriety is resisting the behavior and putting up filters to keep the urges at bay.
 It does not address the underlying beliefs that fuel the need for the addictive behavior.
 In other words, sobriety addresses the symptoms and not the cause.
 Recovery is the stage of healing when a person completely overcomes their dependence on the addictive behavior because they have completely overcome the shame that was fueling the behavior.
 Sobriety treats symptoms, and recovery treats the cause.